 In 2019, we paid for Disneyland tickets, hotel, and airfare using points and miles.
 To buy the park tickets, my spouse and I each opened a Citi Premier card (one at a time) and put all our regular spending on the open card (groceries, gas, etc.), paying it off every month.
 We then used our combined points to buy five, three-day one-park-per-day Disneyland tickets.
-To purchase the Disneyland tickets on points, we called 1-800-842-6596, said we were redeeming ThankYou points at the first prompt, and selected the travel reward option, followed by the fourth presented option (cruises and tours).
-That put us in touch with an agent who booked Disneyland tickets with our ThankYou points.
-This phone tree evolves over time, so just make sure to navigate your way to a Connections Travel phone agent.
+To purchase the Disneyland tickets on points, we called Capital One Travel, since I purchased tickets in 2019 things have gotten easier!
+Now, if you have the Citi Premier you can cash out your points.
+Your 80,000 point bonus would get you $800 in Disney park tickets!

 There are two cards from Capital One that can help you purchase Disney park tickets on points.

-Capital One Venture offers 60,000 bonus miles as a welcome offer for opening the Capital One Venture card.
+Capital One Venture offers a standard bonus of 60,000 bonus miles as a welcome offer for opening the Capital One Venture card.
 With a minimum spend of $3,000 in the first 3 months of account opening and a $95 annual fee, you’ll essentially earn $600 towards Disney park tickets.

 The Capital One Venture X card offers a welcome bonus of 75,000 miles after spending $4,000 in 3 months.
 This card has an annual fee of $395 but also includes a credit of $300 towards travel booked through Capital One Travel.
 This card would earn you $750 towards Disney park tickets.
 Plus, you could use that $300 credit towards flights.